 Officially, the Bedellus is responsible for administration of the university’s facilities.
 The most prominent role of the Bedellus was, and continues to be on ceremonial occasions, leading the academic procession and carrying the university mace.

-In 2019, our ceremonial mace will be carried by Graeme Kennedy, Capilano University’s manager of campus security.
+In 2020, our ceremonial mace will be carried by Stephen Williams, Vice Chair of the Capilano University Senate.